shwetankpal582/Obsidian_Notes/Backend/Docker/Docker.md

 4. **Scalability:** Docker’s scalability features facilitated the developers in making easier of their applications handling at time of workloads increment.

 ## Installation of Docker
+1. Go to website and install docker with installer with your prefered desktop enviornment [Docker_homepage](https://docker.com/)
+2.